hdqquang1/MTRX2700-Major-Project/Minutes/Week 12.md

 ## Minutes:

-- Allocated tasks into three seperate modules / responsibilities
-- Lucas, Quang and Omar works on the Heads up game
+- LED display has been coded for the heads up game
+- Gyro is working for the heads up
+- GUI has begun in progress
-- Lovedale works on the Wavelength game
+- Servos on the wavelength game are working based on user input
-- Jayden works on the timer component
-- We had our project checked and approved by tutors
+- Lucas and Lovedale's 3D prints have been made

 ## Current Action Items:

-- All members continue to work on their parts, and ensure open communication of progress and challenges
+- Lucas works on the roulette led wheel design
+- Jayden continues with GUI design and visual interface
+- Omar and Quang works on refining the Heads up game, as well as refining the serial ports and main menu items for heads up
+- Lovedale works on the design of the wavelength game and code